OnboardRS/onboard-releases/Ops/Ops-1.md

 # Release Ops-1 | `45` / `43` pts. | Status: Released
 _Release Date: 2022-05-12_
- > This is the operational infrastructure to build CI/CD to support deploying new applications into AWS.
+ <p> This is the operational infrastructure to build CI/CD to support deploying new applications into AWS.

 This represents the culmination of basically the last 3 months of working coming together.
 This release is 100% in AWS running our our new network and k8s cluster.
-We released all of this using our new CI/CD process built upon GitHub Actions along with Helm Charts etc... (more nerd words)
+We released all of this using our new CI/CD process built upon GitHub Actions along with Helm Charts etc... (more nerd words) </p>
 ---
 # Epics -- Estimated: 45 / Actual: 43 pts.
 ### `Epic` - pulumi-aws-s3 - `3`/`3` pts. - :heavy_check_mark:closed - [zenhub-product/#26](https://github.com/OnboardRS/zenhub-product/issues/26)